JoBeGaming/arrow-jump-converter/README.md

 Known limitations
 > - Comments are **not** supported
 > - Invalid Syntax is **not** brought up
-> - In some cases the 'depth' might be calculated incorrectly, but this **will** be fixed soon.
+> - In some cases the 'depth' might be calculated incorrectly, but this **will** be fixed soon. <!--Actually fix this lol-->